 Do get an exemption card if you need one and don’t let others push you into something that could potentially harm you.
 But, equally, if you can wear a mask then you must do so – everyone has a part to play in stopping the spread of Covid-19.

-Read our guide to PPE to find out more about the different types of masks and which can protect people best.
+Read our filter vs medical vs fabric face masks to find out more about the different types of masks and which can protect people best.

 By Raya AlJadir